miln0068/TestIA/index.md

 ## Disclaimer

-Neither this site nor its contents are intended to be an authoritative statement on any of these topics, but rather a jumping off point for testing and refining ideas about information design.
+Neither this site nor its contents are intended to be an authoritative statement on any of these topics, but rather a jumping off point for testing and refining ideas about information design.-->